 The London Underground (or the “Tube” as we like to call it here) has arguably the most iconic map in the world.
 The circuit-diagram style map invented by Henry Beck in 1933 paved the way for the way in which most modern metro/subway systems portray their transit networks today.
-Its success in aiding the traveller to find their way from A-to-B is a testament to it’s simplicity and as the saying goes “it it ain’t broke, don’t fix it“.
+Its success in aiding the traveller to find their way from A to B is a testament to its simplicity and as the saying goes “it it ain’t broke, don’t fix it“.

-As the underground has expanded and changed over the years so Transport for London have updated and tweaked the map.
+As the underground has expanded and changed over the years so Transport for London has updated and tweaked the map.
 Fair enough, but unfortunately it appears that their designers have got a bit carried away and with every new version it seems to be getting more and more complex and cluttered.

 For an idea of what I mean just compare the 2004 & 2008 editions of the map:

 I think you’ll agree that the differences are striking.
-The main things things which come to my mind:
+The main things which come to my mind: